rinsane/waveshare/README.md

 ## ✨ Features

 - 🔐 Share files securely via your local network or hotspot
 - 🔗 Each shared file gets a unique tokenized URL
-- 📱 Scan a QR code to instantly access the file on any device
 - 🖥️ Minimal UI with file selection and server control
 - ⚡ Fast, lightweight, and internet-independent

 ---